junxit/us-congress-bills-117/bill.md

 In this Act:

 - **(1)** *Abortion services* The term abortion services means an abortion and any medical or non-medical services related to and provided in conjunction with an abortion (whether or not provided at the same time or on the same day as the abortion).
-- **(2)** *Government* The term government includes each branch, department, agency, instrumentality, and official (and other person acting under color of law) of the United States or a State.
+- **(2)** *Government* The term government includes each branch, department, agency, instrumentality, and official of the United States or a State.
 - **(3)** *Health care provider* The term health care provider means any entity or individual (including any physician, certified nurse-midwife, nurse practitioner, and physician assistant) that—
   - **(A)** is engaged or seeks to engage in the delivery of health care services, including abortion services, and
   - **(B)** if required by law or regulation to be licensed or certified to engage in the delivery of such services—